 What makes for a good TV show and how do you get it on the air?
 From pilot to plot development to pitch, you'll explore what it takes to produce a successful script for television using award-winning shows like “Girls,” “Homeland” and “The Office" as backdrops.

-In a recent survey, 100 percent of young alumni say they learned to write more effectively at Kenyon.
+100% of young alumni surveyed say they learned to write better at Kenyon.